We strive to make

 By curating a catalogue of sustainable, transparent, low-impact seafood, we hope to educate through the language of delicious food.

 Have a seafood question or concern?
 Having trouble making a purchase?
-We are a team that is passionate about sustainable seafood!
+Get it touch!

 Our commitment to Afishionado subscribers is to provide you with traceable seafood from sources we know and trust.